Board members in Iceland

 Artist and Professor of Contemporary Music Performance

-Dr. Berglind Tómasdóttir (alternate) is a flutist and interdisciplinary artist, as well as a professor in contemporary music performance at Iceland University of the Arts.
+Dr. Berglind Tómasdóttir is a flutist and interdisciplinary artist, as well as a professor of contemporary music performance at Iceland University of the Arts.
 In her work she frequently explores identity and archetypes, as well as music as a social phenomenon.
 Berglind holds degrees in flute playing from Reykjavik College of Music and The Royal Danish Music Conservatory in Copenhagen and a DMA in contemporary music performance from University of California, San Diego, where she was a Fulbright fellow.